Velvet Smooth: Home media

 The films was released on Blu-ray by Dark Force Entertainment on November 12, 2023.

 Former Mystery Science Theater 3000 cast members Michael J. Nelson, Kevin Murphy and Bill Corbett released a RiffTrax audio commentary of the movie on February 28, 2020.

+In media

+The poster influenced the artwork for the fictional film "Sister Night" in the Watchmen (TV series).